 Aleksandr obtained his bachelor's degree in mathematics from the Chuvash State University in Russia, the Russian analogue of Ph.D. degree in mathematics from the Gubkin Russian State University of Oil and Gas in Russia, and Ph.D. in mathematics from Louisiana State University.

+Terry's research at the Du-lab focused on developing a deep learning neural network model to predict compounds based on GC/MS spectra.
 Terry obtained a BS in Biochemistry from SUNY at Stony Brook, a BS in Computer Science from UNCC, and an MS in Biophysics from University of Rochester, NY.
-I am currently working on my PhD in Bioinformatics.

 David obtained his Bachelor of Science degree from the University of North Carolina at Charlotte with his major in Mathematics.
 He is currently a Ph.D. student at the Department of Bioinformatics and Genomics, University of North Carolina at Charlotte.

 Yan's research at the Du-lab focused on developing ADAP-GC.
 She worked closely with Wenxin and developed ADAP-GC 1.0 and ADAP-GC 2.0.
 In addition, she developed ADAP-GC 3.0.
 The title of her Ph.D. dissertation is "Data Analysis Workflow for Gas Chromatography Mass Spectrometry-Based Metabolomics Studies".
 Her research results are published in the Journal of Proteome Research and Analytical Chemistry.
 Yan is currently an Assistant Specialist (faculty) at the University of Hawaii Cancer Center.